Boys bedroom ideas for playful personalities

 Many of us got assigned the box room as kids, but this doesn’t necessarily mean the short straw!
 A compact bedroom provides an already cosy space that requires less work to make feel like your own.

-A high sleeper bed like the one shown below provides a bed, storage, a desk, and seating space all in one go.
+A high sleeper bed provides a bed, storage, a desk, and seating space all in one go.
 If there isn’t much wall space for artwork, then decorate the bedframe instead.
 Be mindful of the colour palette here, as dark colours can be overwhelming and make the space feel smaller.

 However, if they’re set on something like navy or dark green, then ensure that the window isn’t blocked and set up lots of lighting around the room.
 Especially under the high bed, as this will be in shadow with the overhead light on.